Conversion of a Gossen Luna Pro

 I love my little Gossen Luna Pro, which I purchased back in the mid 1970's.
+(In some parts of the world it is known as the Lunasix 3 meter.)
 To use a term coined in the movie, "Mr. Mom," it's become my "woobie."
 I love the smell of its leather case, its silky smooth action, its stability, and its amazing sensitivity.
 That's why it was so upsetting when I could no longer get the IEC MR9 1.35V mercury cells that were needed to power it.
 I tried the replacement 625 silver oxide 1.55V cells that were the correct size replacement.
 Yes, the meter powered on.
 The battery check was quite high, predictably, and not surprisingly, the meter read high as well -- by about 2 stops.
 Horrors!

 A bit of searching on the Internet turned up some adapter I could buy for $40 or so, that would let me use the silver oxide batteries.
 Two adapters would be required!
 Short of that, I could use a zinc air battery at 1.4V or a Wein cell at 1.35V, but at a high cost and with very little battery life.
 I figured I would try to adjust my meter to use the silver oxide cells, rather than to give in to the high cost and/or low battery life of the alternatives.
 I figured if I were to fail, I could apply all the money I saved towards a new Gossen.
 The worst that could happen would be that I would fail.
 In fact I succeeded, and so I'm passing along this info to other Luna Pro owners.
-There should be a better "how to" guide somewhere, but I couldn't find it.
-Chances are that you couldn't find it either.
-So perhaps this info will help you out a bit.
-Use these tips at your own risk.
+Others have followed my instructions successfully too.
+Of course use these tips at your own risk.
 I'm not responsible for any damage or loss of accuracy to your meter, nor am I responsible for any pictures ruined due to incorrect exposure!
 If you can provide any further information, I'll post it here.
 (Please email me about it.)

 First I opened up the meter.
 This was done by removing the aluminum plate on the back of the meter.
 Carefully pry up the edge with a small knife, careful not to bend it.
 It is attached with adhesive.
-Once the plate is removed, there are four long screws that can be removed to lift off the top half of the shell.
-There is a meter centering part on the back side.
+(Michael Doran kindly wrote to tell me that pre-heating the plate with a hair dryer for about 30 sec causes it to slide off when a blade is inserted underneath!
+His choice of insertion point was around the serial number.)
+Once the plate is removed, there are four long screws that can be removed (red circles in photo to upper right) to lift off the top half of the shell.
+There is a meter centering part on the back side (red circle in photo to upper left).
 Either remove it or hold it in place with a piece of scotch tape.
 Otherwise it could fall out and get lost.
-Once the shell is open, be careful not to let the half-silvered filter flip out of the meter when the low-range button is pressed.
+Once the shell is open, be careful not to let the half-silvered filter (red arrow on image to the right) flip out of the meter when the low-range button is pressed!

 My original intent was to install a 2.7V zener diode and resistor to stabilize the voltage at the correct level.
 Unfortunately the circuit is laid out in such a way that this cannot be done without extensive circuit modification.
 I abandoned that thought.
 On further examination of the circuit, I realized that it has no active components and can be adjusted to the new (higher) battery voltage via the variable resistors on the circuit board.

 The first adjustment is the the easiest -- the meter zero point.
 Remove the batteries, and press any switch to release the needle.
 It should fall to the line at the left of the scale.
-If not, adjust it with the zero-adjust on the back.
-Next, replace the batteries and adjust the battery level indicator.
-There are a total of five variable resistors on the underside of the board.
-They are adjusted with a small, precision screwdriver, inserted in the hole in the board.
-Four of these variable resistors are located in a row from left to right, towards the strap end of the board.
-The fifth is located just a bit forward and on the lefthand side.
-It is this fifth variable resistor that adjusts the battery level indicator.
-With fresh batteries, adjust it so that the meter reads at the top end of the red zone.
+If not, adjust it with the zero-adjust on the back (red circle on photo at top left).
+Next, replace the batteries, and refer to the photograph to the lower right to make the 5 scale adjustments.
+The first adjustment is for the battery level indicator, indicated with the red circle.
+The variable resistor for this adjustment is located on the other side of the board.
+It should be adjusted with a small precision screwdriver inserted through the hole.
+With fresh batteries, adjust the battery level adjustment so that the meter reads at the top end of the battery check red zone on the face of the meter (between EV 17 and EV 17 2/3 in the photo to the above left).

 Next, the meter sensitivity must be calibrated.
 Before performing any adjustments, mark the positions of the variable resistors with a sharpie on the PC board.
 You may need to refer to these later.
 However, once a variable resistor is turned, the alignment mark is insufficient to accurately restore the original setting!
 Also, before you attempt any adjustments, you will of course need an accurate meter to calibrate against.
 Finally, you need a target area.
 I would suggest a wall, illuminated by a light with a dimmer.

-There are two pairs of variable resistors -- one on the right, and one on the left.
+There are two pairs of variable resistors -- one on the right (blue circles), and one on the left (green circles).
 The leftmost pair are the lower light range adjustments, and the rightmost pair are the higher light range adjustments.
 The two sides are symmetrical with each other, such that the inside adjustments adjust the lower ends of their respective scales, and the outer adjustments control the upper ends of their scales.

 That's it!
 With about a half hour of tweaking, your trusty little Luna Pro should be back in service, as accurate as it ever was.
 Of course a word of caution is in order: Mercury cells were originally used because of their voltage stability.
 You won't have the same stability with the modern 1.5V cells.
 Thus, you should watch your battery level carefully.
 When it strays outside of the red zone, replace the cells.